YashLokare02/ClassicalNonlinearSystems/README.md

 - qiskit-ibmq-provider: 0.20.2
 - qiskit: 0.43.0

+Version of Paddle Quantum required to run numerical simulations: **2.4.0**; refer [PaddleQuantum](https://github.com/PaddlePaddle/Quantum) for more details.

 We use the ***poetry*** package management system to manage all package dependencies.

 **Note**: The DD analysis and/or results contained in this repository are irrelevant for the present study.